KamilGitHubowiec/To_Do_List/README.md

 - Drag N Drop - you can drag an item and change its position in the list or move it to the other list
 - Click "Clear" button to clear all of the todo's in the list

+Firebase:
-Firebase - All todos are stored in firestore
+- All todos are stored in firestore
+- Create new account
+- Tasks are assigned to your account

 To run the app:
 - install node modules